+The provision for income taxes was \$66.9 million in 2011, a decrease of \$9.3 million or 12% compared to 2010.
 The effective tax rate for 2011 remained relatively unchanged from 2010.
-We recorded a \$3.5 million credit to the provision for income taxes related to the release of liabilities for unrecognized state tax benefits due to the lapse in the statute of limitations related to tax years held open by the settlement of the Lease In-Lease Out ("LILO") and Sale In-Lease Out ("SILO") transactions and the filing of Hawaii amended tax returns to report the Internal Revenue Service ("IRS") adjustments.
+The effective tax rate in 2011 was favorably impacted by lower pretax income as well as several significant discrete tax items.
+We recorded a \$3.5 million credit to the provision for income taxes related to the reversal of liabilities for unrecognized state tax benefits due to the lapse in the statute of limitations related to tax years held open by the settlement of the Lease In-Lease Out ("LILO") and Sale In-Lease Out ("SILO") transactions and the filing of Hawaii amended tax returns to report the Internal Revenue Service ("IRS") adjustments.
 We also recorded a \$3.5 million credit to the provision for income taxes related to the release of general reserves due to the closing of the IRS audit for tax years 2007 and 2008 and as a result of settling interest due to the IRS for tax years 1998 through 2006.
-Also favorably impacting our effective tax rate in 2011 was the \$3.5 million release of a valuation allowance for the expected utilization of capital losses on the future sale of a low-income housing investment.
+Also favorably impacting the effective tax rate in 2011 was a \$3.5 million release of a valuation allowance for the expected utilization of capital losses on the future sale of a low-income housing investment.

-The lower effective tax rate in 2010 from 2009 was primarily due to a \$7.7 million credit to the provision for income taxes in 2010 for the release of reserves.
+The provision for income taxes was \$76.3 million and the effective tax rate was 29.31% in 2010.
+The effective tax rate in 2010 was favorably impacted by a \$7.7 million credit to the provision for income taxes for the release of reserves.
 This credit was the result of the closing of the audit by the IRS related to the tax years held open by the settlement of the LILO and SILO transactions and the filing of Hawaii amended tax returns to report the IRS adjustments.
-Also favorably impacting our effective tax rate in 2010 was the \$2.7 million release of a valuation allowance for the expected utilization of capital losses on the future sale of a low-income housing investment.
-The other significant transaction that favorably impacted our effective tax rate was the sale of our equity interest in two leveraged leases, which resulted in a \$4.4 million credit to the provision for income taxes in 2010.
+Also favorably impacting our effective tax rate in 2010 was a \$2.7 million release of a valuation allowance for the expected utilization of capital losses on the future sale of a low-income housing investment.
+The other significant transaction that favorably impacted the effective tax rate was the sale of our equity interest in two leveraged leases, which resulted in a \$4.4 million credit to the provision for income taxes in 2010.